Accessibility Tools

 For a quick overview of the already established EAA penalties across EU markets, see the table below.

-From Privacy to Accessibility: How GDPR Prepared Us for the EAA
+From Privacy to Accessibility: How GDPR Prepared Us for the European Accessibility Act

 The GDPR era taught businesses several hard-earned lessons.
 Some of them can be directly applied to the EAA: